nasa-jpl/osr-rover-code/setup/rpi.md

 We'll install ROS (Robot Operating System) Melodic on the RPi.

+You'll need to be logged in to the RPi via ssh, or open a terminal in the desktop GUI if you installed it above.

 The below steps are based off of [these instructions](http://wiki.ros.org/melodic/Installation/Ubuntu).
 Consult them for more details.

 Setup